Yandex Forms API usage examples

 f.write(content)

-print(f'Answers exported to {filename}')
+print(f'Responses exported to file {filename}')

 if __name__ == '__main__':